rafaelpiloto120/esp8266-rgb/README.md

-# Projet Crypto Night Light Led
+# Project Crypto Night Light Led
 Very simple project with Neopixel for D1 Mini ESP8266.
 It is based on the Adafruit Neopixel library.

 The goal is basically to set a color and brightness to a WS2812B led.